Synthetixio/SIPs/content/kips/kip-19.md

 All advanced orders are indexed by market key.
 This means there can only be one order per market.
 There are three key functions for interacting with advanced orders:

 - Placing an order.
 This stores the order onchain until execution or cancellation.
 ```
 function placeOrder(
     address market,
     int256 marginDelta,
     int256 sizeDelta,
-    uint256 givenPrice
+    uint256 targetPrice,
+    OrderTypes orderType // LIMIT or STOP
-) external onlyOwner;
+) payable external onlyOwner;
 ```
+*This function is payable because a trader is responsible for providing ETH to their margin accounts to pay for Gelato executed transactions.
+Note that the margin account must have a minimum of 0.1 ETH before orders can be placed*

 - Cancelling an order.
 This removes an order for a given market.
 ```
 function cancelOrder(address market) external onlyOwner;